rangrej-irfan/docs/mkdocs/docs/resources/design/access-management/jwt_token_user_identity.md

 2. **Provide JWT Token**: The IdP provides the JWT token to the user.
 3. **Pass JWT Token**: The user passes the JWT token to the compute environment.
 4. **Send JWT Token**: The compute environment sends the JWT token to Privacera DataServer.
-5. **Verify JWT Token**: Privacera DataServer verifies the JWT token signature by using either IdP public key that is statically configured or is obtained dynamically from IdP's JWKS endpoint.
+5. **Validate JWT Token**: Privacera DataServer validates the JWT token signature by using either IdP public key that is statically configured or is obtained dynamically from IdP's JWKS endpoint.
 7. **Generate Signed URL/STS Token**: Privacera DataServer generates a Signed URL or STS token.
 8. **Provide Signed URL/STS Token**: Privacera DataServer provides the Signed URL or STS token to the compute